AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/secure-connections.md

 ---
 # Secure connections to remote environments

 Secure Shell (SSH) is a common protocol used to securely log into remote servers and systems.
 You can use SSH to access your remote environments for managing the Adobe Commerce application and accessing remote environment logs.
-We also support Secure FTP (sFTP) using your SSH public key.
+Adobe supports Secure FTP (sFTP) using your SSH public key.

 ## Generate an SSH key pair

-You must create an SSH key pair on every machine and workspace that requires access to your project source code and environments.
+Create an SSH key pair on every machine and workspace that requires access to your project source code and environments.
 The SSH key allows you to connect to GitHub to manage source code and to connect to cloud servers without having to constantly supply your username and password.
 See [Connecting to GitHub with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) for further instructions on creating an SSH key pair.

 - The _public key_ is safe to provide for accessing a site, SSH, and sFTP.
 - The _private key_ remains private on the workstation.

 >[!CAUTION]
 >